Reporting year 2022

 The standard period for data in the release is for the year ending 31 March 2018 to the year ending 31 March 2022.
 The data set ‘Time series of children looked after data - 1994 to 2022 - NATIONAL’ includes longer time series data from 1994 for children looked after, and for unaccompanied asylum seeking-children a time series from 2004.

-Previous publications on children looked after, for 2019 and earlier, can be found on GOV.UK at: Statistics - looked after children.
+Previous publications on children looked after, for 2019 and earlier, can be found on GOV.UK at: Statistics - looked after children (opens in a new tab).

 Feedback